 - How can local officials in Virginia make their cities more attractive to young families?

-- Looking just within Virginia, to what degree is child development and a family’s quality of life influenced by the city they live in?
+- Looking just within Virginia, to what degree is child development and a family’s quality of life influenced by the city in which they live?

-To help families find the best Virginia cities in which to put down roots, WalletHub’s analysts compared 82 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.
+To help families find the best Virginia cities in which to put down roots, WalletHub compared 83 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socioeconomics.
 Our sample considers only the city proper in each case and excludes cities in the surrounding metro area.

 We evaluated the four dimensions using 21 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with 100 indicating the most suitable conditions for family life.